infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/Project Flies/PF Pre Discussion.md

 ### Living things that i wanna include
 - Flies
 - Spiders
-- Ants
+~~- Ants~~
 - Pet Dog (for existential questioning)
 - Rats
-- cockroaches (i cant not include it or else complaints)
+~~- cockroaches (i cant not include it or else complaints)~~
 - HUMAN

-- Flies
-- Spiders
-- Ants
-- Rats
-- cockroaches
+- During the storyline, have the guy bring out papers and shit (a form of text in games) to either bring lore, or story

+### Traditions
+- Honor the passing of others by consuming the dead.
+- Worship or respect is conveyed through consumption

 ### Fly fax (Overthinking)
 - Can live around 15 days, 2~3 days without food